dssg/bikeshare/README.md

 The model lives in `model`. `parameter_estimate.py` crunches the historical data in the database to estimate the model's parameters. `prediction_model.py` actually implements the model consuming these parameters and fetching near real-time station availability from the database.

-- A simple webapp that displays the model's predictions
+- A simple webapp that displays the model's predictions.

 The app, which uses flask and bootstrap, lives in `web`.

-The frontend of the webapp uses [require.js](requirejs.org) to manage dependencies.
+We use [MapBox.js](http://mapboxjs.org) to render the map.
+Simply run `python app.py` to deploy the application on localhost.

 To install either needed python depenecies, simpily clone the project and `pip install -r requirements.txt`

 ## Data

-The data is based off of BIXI Data, in minute by minute snapshots.
-However, the data before 7/4/2013 is in 2 minute intervals, while the data after is in one minute intervals.

-**There are two BIXI systems, BIXIV1 (Boston, Washington DC & Minneapolis) and BIXIV2 (Chicago and New York City)**
+Alta bikeshare runs the bikeshare systems in Boston, Washington DC, Minneapolis, New York and Chicago.
+Each of the sites exposes either an XML or JSON API.

+An example of the XML API is [Boston](http://www.thehubway.com/data/stations/bikeStations.xml) and an example of the JSON API is [Chicago](http://divvybikes.com/stations/json).
+Both API's provided a list of every station at that moment, along with the number of bikes avalible and empty stations at each station.
+The BIXI (Alta's internal APIs) systems are split among these two versions, V1 and V2.

+Oliver O'Brian has been crawling these API's from system launch every 2 minutes, and has provided historical data that we have imported into Postgres.
+Furthermore, we have built scrapers (`scrapers`) that update our database every minute.

-Cityname naming conventions: (These are way city names are represented in the database) `newyork`,`washingtondc`,`boston`,`minneapolis`,`chicago`
+We maintain cityname naming conventions: (These are way city names are represented in the database) of `newyork`,`washingtondc`,`boston`,`minneapolis`,`chicago`

-###Schema, BIXIV1
+###Schema, BIXIV1 (XML)
+* Cities are Boston, Washington DC and Minneapolis.

 * Indiv (The Tablenames are `bike_ind_cityname`, ie `bike_ind_boston`)